Javonte Williams Player Prop Bets for NFL Week 10 | Denver vs. Philadelphia 11/14/2021

 - Williams put together a 111-yard rushing performance in last week's matchup with the Cowboys, carrying the ball 17 times (averaging 6.5 yards per carry).

-- In his last three games, Williams has rushed for 166 yards on 30 carries (55.3 ypg), with zero touchdowns.
+- In his last three games, Williams has 166 rushing yards on 30 carries (55.3 yards per game), with zero touchdowns.

-- And he has added eight catches for 45 yards (15.0 per game) and one receiving TD.
+- He has added 45 receiving yards on eight catches (15.0 yards per game) plus one TD.

 Williams' Denver Teammates